Ble (band): 1998–2000: Ble

-Ewens was previously featured in a collaboration with Nute Sound Of Sound called "Into Fantasy", which was released with BMG Greece in 1993 and became an MTV hit.
+In November 1997, Ble returned with their second studio album Ble, with George Papapostolou on the lead vocals along with a new singer Georgia Kefala.

 2000–2002: Ela Na Deis

 Ble's third album, Ela Na Deis, was released in November 2000.
-The first single from the album was "Kokkino Fili" which was released early that summer and became the soundstrack of a well-known advertising campaign in Greece.
+The first single from the album was "Kokkino Fili" which was released early that summer and became the soundtrack of a well-known advertising campaign in Greece.
 Ble collaborated with Filippos Pliatsikas from the band Pyx Lax for the track "Pote Min Les Pote".
 The tracks "Mes Ston Ipno Sou Milas" and "Trelos" reached Number 1 and they are still part of Ble's set list on their live shows.
 At the time, the band won numerous awards (Best Greek Band – Arion, Best Greek Rock Band – Pankorfiaka, etc.) and toured extensively all over Greece.

 2002–2004: "Piano Fotia"

 In May 2002, Ble released their fourth studio album Sta Mavra Eho Ntithei.
 The album produced two singles: "Piano Fotia" and "Den Thelo".
 "Piano Fotia" reached number one in the Greek chart for months and became probably the biggest hit of the band.
 On the album they worked with Giannis Savvidakis who performed on the track "Thimamai".
 On October 20, 2002, Ble performed at Club 22, Athens while, later that month they appeared in Gialino Mousiko Theatre, Athens, with Nikos Ziogalas and Eleni Peta.

 In March 2003, George Papapostolou and Giorgios Parodis work with Elena, a new singer, on her album, while Giorgia wrote the lyrics of three tracks.
 In April 2003, Ble attended the Arion Music Awards, where they performed "Piano Fotia" and "Den Thelo".
 The band won the award for Best Group 2002.
 In May 2003, Ble started their summer tour all over Greece.
 In November, they started a collaboration with Giannis Savvidakis and C:Real in Avaton Live, while at the same period they released the CD-single "Den Xereis Poso", which reached number 6 in the Greek chart.